7334 Stationary Engineer

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-If you have any questions regarding this recruitment or application process, please contact the Hiring Manager, Mark Cantor, by telephone at 415-759-3571, or by email at Mark.Cantor@sfdph.org
+If you have any questions regarding this recruitment, please contact the Hiring Manager, Mark Cantor, by telephone at 415-759-3571, or by email at Mark.Cantor@sfdph.org

 Minimum Qualification Supplemental Questionnaire (Weight: Qualifying):